-Qualcomm chips are integral to the majority smart devices out there, which is why the company’s decision to go all in on 5G for 2020.
-The impacts of that decision are already being felt.
+Qualcomm chips are integral to the majority smart devices out there, which is why the impacts of company’s decision to go all in on 5G for 2020 are already being felt.
 You can literally see it in the design of 5G-capable smartphones.

 A big reason for this is because Qualcomm’s Snapdragon 865 chip does not come with a cellular modem.
 That means any device with an 865 chip also needs an external X55 5G modem to meet the 5G-connectivity requirements laid out by Qualcomm.
 This works out for Qualcomm because they’re essentially doubling their revenue on 865 sales.